metabase/metabase/docs/users-guide/09-multi-series-charting.md

 ### Ask a question that involves multiple dimensions

-If you’re creating a new question, you can view the results as a multi-series visualization by summarizing your data and grouping it into two or more groups.
+If you’re creating a new question, you can view the results as a multi-series visualization by summarizing your data and grouping it into two groups.

 As an example, we might want to see which website or service is referring the most people to our website.
 In the **Sample Dataset** that ships with Metabase, you would group by the `Source` and `Created At` columns of the **People** table.